Healthy Homes Assessment Napier

 What We Do

-As building inspectors, we deal with all the aspects that come with specialist house Inspections.
-We’re there to make sure that you make the correct choice when it comes to buying your next home.
+As building inspectors, we are experts in all aspects of expert home inspects.
+We are here to make sure you make the right decision when buying your next home.

-We specialise in a variety of solutions to make sure that you are completely aware of the state of any property you could be thinking of buying or selling as well as additional services.
+We specialise in a range of services to ensure you are fully updated on the condition of any property you may be considering buying or selling along with other services.

-We do not just work with you but we also work with some important clients such as the local authorities, banks, and insurance firms.
-Evidently , they like our reassurance provided, by the data contained that we provide in our reports of building inspections.
+Not only do we cooperate with you, we also have large clients including municipal councils and banks and insurance companies.
+Evidently they like our reassurance provided, because of the information contained that we provide in our reports of building inspections.

-Our systematic approach to your property inspection and the latest software technology which includes digital photos in your reports, you are able to actually see any issues that may be identified.
-Through our comprehensive reporting it’s no wonder we receive so many clients who recommend our service to family members and acquaintances.
+With our systemised approach to inspecting your property as well as the latest technology in software that incorporates digital images into your document, you can actually see any problems that might be discovered.
+Through our detailed reporting it’s no wonder we receive so many clients who recommend our services to their family and acquaintances.

 Get Peace of Mind - Get in Touch